phpdev-uk/slim-skeleton/README.md

 The setup assumes that you are using sessions for authentication.
 In order for `session_start` to be called, you must enable CSRF protection in your `.env` file (it is enabled by default).
 Authentication without CSRF is **not** recommended.

+## Flash messages

+A very simple flash messages implementation is included.
+Anything added to `$_SESSION['flash']` will be passed into the Twig template, and the flash messages will be reset for the next request.